-What sensible and promising alternatives to plastic are there from research?
-This question not only concerns scientists, but also us consumers, retailers and, of course, environmentalists.
-Because anyone whose heart beats for sustainability senses the Plastic masses in the environment and the other consequences of the plastic caused at least a brief interruption in his ECG.
+What useful and promising alternatives for plastic are there from research?
+This question not only concerns scientists, but also, for example, us consumers, retailers and, of course, environmentalists.
+After all, anyone whose heart beats for sustainability senses when they see the Plastic masses in the environment and the further consequences of the plastic at least a short interruption of his ECG.
 So it's time to look at what material could replace plastic in the long term.

-In this article, you will find out everything you need to know about the best existing and future Plastic Alternatives from research.
+Therefore, in this article you will now learn everything about the best already existing and also future Plastic Alternatives from research.

 Why do we need plastic alternatives from research?

-Before we talk about the six alternative materials as plastic substitutes, we need to briefly explain why so many people are longing for a sensible alternative in the first place.
+Before we get to the six alternative materials as plastic replacements, we need to briefly justify why so many people are longing for a meaningful alternative in the first place.

 These are the reasons that drive us the most:

-• Eternal material: Plastic is not biodegradable and does not rot.
-Even the smallest piece Microplasticsthat has ever been produced is still somewhere on our planet.
-While 1.5 million tons were produced worldwide in 1950, this figure had already risen to 322 million tons by 2015.₁
+- Eternal material: Plastic is not biodegradable and does not rot.
+Every piece, no matter how small Microplasticsthat has ever been produced is still somewhere on our planet.
+While 1.5 million metric tons were produced worldwide in 1950, this figure had already risen to 322 million metric tons by 2015.₁

-• Limited raw material: Plastic is made from petroleum or crude oil, a raw material with limited availability.
-A sustainable alternative for plastic made from renewable materials is needed.
+- Limited raw material: Plastic is made from crude oil, a raw material that is in limited supply.
+A sustainable alternative for plastic made from renewable material is needed.

-• Toxic material: We are also crying out for plastic alternatives from research, because conventional plastic is toxic.
-Our children in particular need to be protected from plasticizers as they interfere with our children's development.
+- Toxic material: We are also crying out for plastic alternatives from research because conventional plastic is toxic.
+Especially our children must be protected from plasticizers, because they disturb the development of our children.
 In addition Plastic also in our food chainbecause fish eat microplastics and they end up back on our plates.

-• Plastic kills nature: We create unnecessary plastic packaging and thousands of convenient disposable products.
-Because we do not handle plastic properly, 135,000 marine mammals and 1 million seabirds die every year as a result of our plastic waste in the environment.
-Plastic is also spreading diseases to continents where they did not previously exist through the swirls of waste in the sea.
+- Plastic kills nature: We create unnecessary plastic packaging and thousands, of convenient disposable products.
+Because we don't handle plastic properly, 135,000 marine mammals and 1 million seabirds₂ die every year from the consequences of our plastic waste in the environment.
+Through the garbage eddies in the sea, plastic also transmits diseases to continents where they did not exist before.

 In the article about the Plastic disadvantagesI have explained the problems caused by plastic in more detail.
 More important now, however, are the alternatives to plastic that science is providing us with.